NagaSolo/0619_matahelang_face-detection-3/README.md

 - repo: github.co/NagaSolo/0619_matahelang_face-detection-3
 - face detection computer vision, for all time sake; completed it once in a tinkerer way

+- Try to come out with kivy, tkinter way

 ### Idea
 - Computer Vision Project Idea – Face detection is a technique to find the location of the human faces in an image.
 - Computers use various types of algorithms to detect if the shape in the image resembles a face or not.